JacobBaumel/bakermaker/README.md

 https://libssh.org), [openssl](https://github.com/openssl/openssl), and [zlib](https://zlib.net) to be available on
 the system, such as through [vcpkg](https://vcpkg.io).

-Before building, the project requires two user-provided files present:
+Before building, the project requires a few user-provided files present:
   - A copy of the [client program](https://github.com/jacobbaumel/bakermakersetuper) located at [resources/setupclient.exe]( ./libs/setupclient.exe)
   - A zip archive located at [resources/libs.zip](resources/libs.zip) with the following files: